Spyro 2: Ripto's Rage!

 This simple area contains the models for the goalies and opponent (which constantly cycles through his ice-skating animation, as opposed to the goalies who are stationary) as well as being entirely textured and with full collision.

-It appears that the cutscene model of the entrance to Ripto's Arena uses a copy of the pit similar to the one leading to the other bosses in the game (namely Crush and Gulp) instead of the signature corridor.
-It is most likely a remnant of before the final entrance was chosen.
+In all three cutscene models set in Winter Tundra, the entrance to Ripto's Arena uses a copy of the pit similar to the one leading to the other bosses in the game (namely Crush and Gulp) instead of the signature corridor:

 At the very end of the epilogue is a section called "Faunus Mortas" showcasing "Extinct Creatures of Avalar".
 These "extinct" creatures are most likely enemies that were cut from the game at some point point but where put in the epilogue so the models wouldn't go to waste.
 Most of these creatures have an aureole and/or angel wings as a way to show that they are "extinct", and almost of all of them have seen pseudo-latin suffixes (like -us, -um, or -ae) incorporated into their names to give this section of the epilogue a comically scientific side.